bastihilger/nova-tiptap/Readme.md

 ### Note on the (now two) old way of setting heading levels

-In older versions you set the heading levels by passing the highest number as an integer like this:
+In older versions you could set the heading levels by passing the highest number as an integer like this:
 `headingLevels(6)`
 It would give you H1 through H6 This is still working, but is deprecated.
 It will be removed in the next major version.